 8. There is not a plan for scaling the initiative

-Manufacturers should be strategic about their goals for their project in the PoC stages and beyond.
+Manufacturers should be strategic about their goals for their projects in the PoC stages and beyond.
 A proof of concept, also known as a proof of value (PoV), is an experiment that should answer the following questions:

 - What is your return on investment?